MALBECC/lio/README.md

 LIO Project
 ============

-Lio is a Quantum Mechanical software based on _Density Functional Theory_ (DFT) and real time _Time Dependent Density Functional Theory_ (TD-DFT).
+LIO is a Quantum Mechanical software based on _Density Functional Theory_ (DFT) and real time _Time Dependent Density Functional Theory_ (TD-DFT).

-The most computationally intensive calculations are ported to use graphical processors which suport CUDA (e.g. Nvidia Maxwell, Fermi, Kepler and Tesla families).
+The most computationally intensive calculations are ported to use graphical processors which support CUDA (e.g. Nvidia Maxwell, Fermi, Kepler and Tesla families).

 REQUIREMENTS